 We’ve made this comparison before, but for us, when it comes to size and personality, Izmir is to Istanbul what Manchester is to London in the UK.

-Both cities link their opposite shores by ferries (and Izmir uses the iconic Istanbul ferries to cross it’s choppy waters).
 Both cities have a pedestrianised shopping street – Istiklal Caddesi in Istanbul and Kıbrıs Şehitleri Caddesi in Izmir – with lively bars and eateries fanning off to each side.
-Both cities have a covered bazaar (but that’s for another post) and, around these covered bazaars, both cities have a maze of crowded streets selling all manner of goods…

 Welcome to Kemeraltı, Izmir

 Everything in Izmir is on a smaller, more accessible, less overwhelming scale than Istanbul, and Kemeraltı isn’t huge…but we still managed to get completely lost in the area.

 The streets around Kızlarağası Hanı, Izmir’s answer to Istanbul’s covered bazaar, are not much different to those around the grand bazaar.

 They’re not picturesque but they’re packed with bargains, a whole array of haberdashery, clothes, footwear, jewellery and foods.

 Kemeraltı does a great job of holding your interest and it’s well worth a morning of your time.

 We went there twice while we were staying in Izmir, and here’s a tip for you:

 If you want to wander around without jostling for space with a hefty-sized portion of Izmir’s population, go to Kemeraltı in the morning and don’t go on a Saturday.